-To encourage such scholarly achievement, along with keen sensitivity to the need for social justice and peace in our world, the Department offers the Father Richard Kugelman Scholarship, to honor the memory of this eminent biblical theologian and former Chair, particularly in his great love for biblical studies and concern for the poor.
+To encourage such scholarly achievement, along with keen sensitivity to the need for social justice and peace in our world, the Department offers the Father Richard Kugelman Scholarship to honor the memory of this eminent biblical theologian and former chair, particularly in his great love for biblical studies and concern for the poor.
 This award opens the study of Theology, especially Sacred Scripture, to students who otherwise could not afford it.
-Each semester the Department also offers several Graduate Research Assistant positions to cover tuition costs.
+Each semester, the department also offers several Graduate Assistantship positions to cover tuition costs.
 Interested students should contact the Department Chair for more information.

-Master of Arts in Theology (M.A.)
-Entrance Requirements
+Master of Arts (M.A.) in Theology Entrance Requirements

-Applicants for the M.A. in Theology and Religious Studies normally must have a bachelor's degree which includes 24 credits in theology, philosophy, or related subjects, and an overall "B" average in their college studies.
-Any deficiencies in preparation may require supplementary course work as a condition for admission, as determined by the Department.
+Applicants for the M.A. in Theology and Religious Studies must have a bachelor's degree which includes 24 credits in theology, philosophy, or related subjects, and an overall "B" average in their college studies.
+Any deficiencies in preparation may require supplementary coursework as a condition for admission, as determined by the Department Chair.

-Following a mandatory introductory workshop, students will consult with a faculty advisor to pursue 33 credits. of course work, chosen mainly from one of three tracks: (1) Biblical Studies (includes Old Testament and New Testament literature and languages); (2)Historical/Theological Studies (includes Historical Theology, Systematic Theology, Moral Theology, Interfaith Studies, and Spirituality); (3)Pastoral Theology (includes Catechetical, Liturgical, and Ministerial Studies).
+Following a mandatory introductory workshop, students will consult with a faculty advisor to pursue 33 credits of coursework, chosen mainly from one of three tracks: (1) Biblical Studies (includes Old Testament and New Testament literature and languages); (2)Historical/Theological Studies (includes Historical Theology, Systematic Theology, Moral Theology, Interfaith Studies, and Spirituality); (3) Pastoral Theology (includes Catechetical, Liturgical, and Pastoral Studies).

-On completing their studies, students will prepare a portfolio of academic writing, consisting of three major, final papers from their course work, one of which must also be included in revised form, and a professional self-assessment of their scholarly development during their time in the program.
-Students will submit this academic portfolio to the Department for reading and approval by two graduate Theology faculty, one from the student's main track, and one from a different track.
+All students will take at least one introductory-level course or its equivalent in each track, five more courses in their chosen track of concentration, and three electives, maintaining a "B" average.
+On completing their studies, students will prepare a portfolio of academic writing, consisting of three major, final papers from their coursework, one of which must also be included in revised form, and a professional self-assessment of their scholarly development during their time in the program.
+Students will submit this academic portfolio to the Department Chair for reading and approval by two graduate Theology faculty, one from the student's main track, and one from a different track.